Back to Skills & Talents

 The first step was the hardest: facing the team.
 I called a meeting, not a lecture.
 I started by admitting my own exhaustion, my own disappointment.
 I didn't blame anyone for that Friday night.
 I took responsibility.
 Then, I asked them: 'What happened?
 What did you see?'

-Maria, my head chef, spoke first.
+Maria spoke first.
 She was direct, as always.
 The fryer was a known issue.
 We'd been patching it up for months.
-She’d warned me.
-I’d put off the replacement.
+She'd warned me.
+I'd put off the replacement.
 It was a fair point.
 Others chimed in about the lack of communication from the pass, the feeling of being abandoned when things got tough.
 Young Chloe talked about feeling out of her depth with the angry customer.
-It was painful to hear, but it was also necessary.
+It was painful to hear, but it was necessary.
 This was the messy, unglamorous truth.

 We didn't solve everything in that meeting.
 We just started talking.
 Maria, bless her, even in her own fatigue, was a rock.
 She started listing practical things: 'We need a new fryer, obviously.
 And we need a plan B for every single fried item on the menu, just in case.'
 She was already thinking about solutions, not just problems.
 That's what a truly dedicated team member does.
 They don't just see the mess; they see the pathway through it.